The palpable dichotomy between animal cruelty laws and implementation – Is there a way forward for Indian jurisprudence?

 https://doi.org/10.58590/leoh.2024.009

-Animal cruelty laws, Legal rights of animals, Judicial precedents, Inadequacy of legislation, Animal protection jurisprudence
+Animal cruelty laws, Legal rights of animals, Judicial precedents, Animal protection jurisprudence

 Abstract